sdr-enthusiasts/docker-rtlsdrairband/README.md

 Docker container to run [RTLSDR-Airband](https://github.com/szpajder/RTLSDR-Airband) alongside [Icecast](https://icecast.org).
 Builds and runs on `arm64`.
 A container is provided for, but not tested, `amd64` and `arm32v7` (see below).

-This container runs an Icecast audio server that RTLSDR-Airband can connect to so that you can use an RTLSDR dongle to listen to Air Traffic Control VHF radio communications via a web browser or audio playback program.
+This container runs an Icecast audio server that RTLSDR-Airband can connect to so that you can use an RTLSDR dongle to listen to Air Traffic Control VHF radio communications, as well some some additional kinds of NFM modulated transmissions (see [NFM](#nfm)) via a web browser or audio playback program.

 ## Supported tags and respective Dockerfiles